kota-agency/trace/web/app/plugins/advanced-custom-fields-font-awesome/readme.txt

 2. Searchable list of all icons, including large live preview

 == Changelog ==

+= 4.0.5 =
+* Fixed compatibility issue with ACF 6.1+ causing this plugins settings page to break
+* Fixed bug with logic for theme 'bundling' of this plugin that caused issues loading assets in some environments

 = 4.0.4 =
 * Fixed bug where queries to the FontAwesome API were timing out for some users, causing issues with searching for icons in the backend